daukadolt/csci151/Lesson19Exercises/README.md

 2. Now you'll have to create a file _.gdbinit_ in your project's directory with the following inside:

 ` set startup-with-shell off `

+3. You are good to go!
+Now you can run the debugging mode